 In fact, agencies have just five percent of the funding needed to address the full wildlife crisis that extends to 12,000 species in trouble.
 Those species range from hummingbirds to bobwhite quail, and from freshwater mussels (critical to filtering pollutants) to the greenback cutthroat trout and lake sturgeon.
 Wildlife is facing a barrage of threats that include habitat loss, severe weather, pollution, disease, and invasive species.

 But we know from experience that when we invest, wildlife wins.
 We’ve got a legacy of recovery stories to encourage us –from bringing back wild turkeys and white-tailed deer to the return of our nation’s symbol, the bald eagle.
-Will you join me in spreading the word, sending out alerts, and contacting congressional representatives?
+Will you join me in spreading the word, sending out alerts, and contacting your Senators?
 Tell your friends.
 Enlist others.
 Let’s pass the Recovering America’s Wildlife Act this summer!

 TAKE ACTION.